-The European Commission on April 2019 has also adopted the directive to provide for enhanced harmonisation of the EU covered bond market.
+The European Commission on November 2019 has also adopted the legislative package to provide for enhanced harmonisation of the EU covered bond market.
+Each of the Member States shall implement the Covered Bond Directive by 8 July 2021 and the national measures shall be applied at the latest from 8 July 2022.
 Once fully implemented, the directive might have a potential impact on legal and regulatory framework on the issuer and the covered bonds of each EU member states.